awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Required: Yes, when `secrets` is used\.

 `valueFrom`
 The secret to expose to the container\.
-The supported values are either the full ARN of the Secrets Manager secret or the full ARN of the parameter in the SSM Parameter Store\.
+The supported values are either the full Amazon Resource Name \(ARN\) of the Secrets Manager secret or the full ARN of the parameter in the SSM Parameter Store\.
-If the SSM Parameter Store parameter exists in the same Region as the job you're launching, then you can use either the full ARN or name of the parameter\.
+If the SSM Parameter Store parameter exists in the same AWS Region as the job you're launching, then you can use either the full ARN or name of the parameter\.
 If the parameter exists in a different Region, then the full ARN must be specified\.
 Type: String
 Required: Yes, when `secrets` is used\.